-In this paper, we propose SkiMo, a model-based RL approach that can efficiently and accurately plan long-horizon trajectories by leveraging skills and skill dynamics model.
+In this paper, we propose a model-based RL approach that can efficiently and accurately plan longhorizon trajectories over the skill space by leveraging the skills and skill dynamics model learned from a task-agnostic dataset.
 In our experiments, we aim to answer the following questions: (1) Can the skill dynamics model improve the efficiency of RL for long-horizon tasks? and (2) Is the joint training of skills and the skill dynamics model essential for efficient model-based RL?

-We compare SkiMo with prior model-based RL and skill-based RL methods on four long-horizon tasks with sparse rewards: maze navigation, two kitchen manipulation, and tabletop manipulation tasks, as illustrated in Figure 3.
-More experimental details can be found in Appendix, Section C.
+We compare SkiMo with prior model-based RL and skill-based RL methods (summarized in Table 1) on four long-horizon tasks with sparse rewards: 2D maze navigation, two kitchen manipulation, and tabletop manipulation tasks, as illustrated in Figure 3 (see Appendix, Section C for more details).